Yemen president sacks deputy, delegates presidential powers to council | Politics

 Yemen president sacks deputy, delegates presidential powers to council

-I irreversibly delegate to the Presidential Leadership Council my full powers in accordance with the constitution and the Gulf Initiative and its executive mechanism," the statement from Hadi said.
-Seven years of conflict have divided Yemen between an internationally-recognised government led by Hadi and backed by Saudi Arabia based in the southern city of Aden, and the Iran-aligned Houthi group in the capital Sanaa.
+I irreversibly delegate to the Presidential Leadership Council my full powers in accordance with the constitution and the Gulf Initiative and its executive mechanism," Hadi later said on Yemeni state TV, seated in front of two Yemeni flags.
+Seven years of conflict have divided Yemen between an internationally-recognised government led by Hadi and backed by Saudi Arabia based in the southern city of Aden, and the Houthis in Sanaa.

-The new body will assume the duties of both the president and his deputy, said the announcement issued in the name of President Abd-Rabbu Mansour Hadi.
 The new council will carry out political, military and security duties for the Yemeni government during what it refers to as a "transitional period".
+Hadi was elected in 2012 following the political upheaval of a 2011 uprising to a two-year term to oversee a democratic transition.
+But in late 2014, the Iran-aligned Houthi group seized the capital Sanaa and Hadi eventually fled south and then to Saudi Arabia and remained as head of the internationally-recognised government.

-Hadi's statement said the move was taken in line with a 2011 power transfer initiative devised by the six-member Gulf Cooperation Council (GCC) in the wake of anti-government protests and political upheaval in the country.
+Hadi's statement said the move was taken in line with a 2011 power transfer initiative devised by the six-member Gulf Cooperation Council (GCC) in the wake of the anti-government protests and political crisis.
 "With this declaration a Presidential Leadership Council shall be established to complete the implementation of the tasks of the transitional period.
-I irreversibly delegate to the Presidential Leadership Council my full powers in accordance with the constitution and the Gulf Initiative and its executive mechanism," the statement from Hadi said.
+I irreversibly delegate to the Presidential Leadership Council my full powers in accordance with the constitution and the Gulf Initiative and its executive mechanism," Hadi later said on Yemeni state TV, seated in front of two Yemeni flags.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)